pwa-builder/pwa-features/data/markdown/workbox-offline-with-sw.md

         statuses: [200]
       }),
       {
-        // Used to generate the cache key and to replicate, the last in the plugins list dictates, default is the url
+        // Used to generate the cache key and to replicate, the last in the plugins list dictates, default is the url, the edit here is just to use the pathname and search.
         cacheKeyWillBeUsed: async ({request}) => {
           const parsedUrl = new URL(request.url);
           return parsedUrl.pathname + parsedUrl.search;